Telefonica waives rights in Telecom Italia eyeing Brazil

-MADRID (Reuters) - Telefonica (TEF.MC) has formally waived the voting rights associated with its stake in Telecom Italia (TLIT.MI) in order to comply with the demands of Brazil’s telecoms watchdog Anatel and go ahead with a purchase of Vivendi’s GVT (VIV.PA), the Spanish group said on Friday.
+MADRID, March 20 (Reuters) - Telefonica has formally waived the voting rights associated with its stake in Telecom Italia in order to comply with the demands of Brazil’s telecoms watchdog Anatel and go ahead with a purchase of Vivendi’s GVT, the Spanish group said on Friday.

 Earlier this month Brazil’s antitrust regulator said it had reached a preliminary deal with Telefonica and the local broadband unit of Vivendi that could clear the way for their merger.